mszegedy/plea/story/ch-3.md

 "Scary," said Sofia.
 "I think lemmings naturally assume they're in a fox's mouth, if they're in a tight, warm space against a larger mammal's body.
 The whole time, I was ready to escape the moment I thought it was safe.
 I ended up chewing my way out."

 "Oh," said Vasilisa, "I was hoping it would have been more fun."
 She then realized what she'd just said.
-"I mean, um, before your mom got m— I mean, sorry, obviously 'fun' isn't—" (_Stop talking!_ she screamed at herself in her brain.)
+"I mean, um, before your mom got murd— I mean, sorry, obviously 'fun' isn't—" (_Stop talking!_ she screamed at herself in her brain.)
 "I mean, I've always wanted to try being an animal." (_Vasilisa, you are an idiot._)

 Sofia, despite everything, smiled.
 "We can arrange that."

 Alexey, who'd been ruminating during the discussion and cataloguing the different sorts of smiles his sister seemed to use to communicate her emotions, finally spoke.
 "I'm sorry, Sofia.
 Thank you for sharing.
 You don't have to talk about it again, if you don't want to.
-How about we all get our minds off it by doing all that stuff we said we were gonna do around the house?"
+How about we all get our minds off it by doing all that stuff we said we were gonna do around the house?
+The sooner we light the hearth and find our rooms, the sooner we can all go to bead."

 There was a chorus of mumbled affirmations, and the group split.
 Sofia wandered in the direction of the ground-floor hearth, oil lamp in hand.
 (A house this big did not have merely a single hearth, after all, and Sofia's intent was to light all four.)
 Meanwhile, Alexey led the rest of the gang upstairs to the second floor guest rooms, armed with a box of matches.